pfragkiad/ParserTests/README.md

 </ItemGroup>
 ```

 Note that we are not bound to use the specific name for the configuration file.
 For example, we want to keep the `appsettings.json` file for the logger configuration, and have another file `parsersettings.json` for the tokenizer (which should be also in the same directory with the executable).
-In order to define the `parsersettings.json` file, we define it as an argument when retrieving the `IHost` or immediately the `IParser` via the following calls:
+In order to define the `parsersettings.json` file, we define it as an argument when retrieving the `IHost` app object, or immediately the `IParser` parser object via the following calls:

 ```cs
 var app = App.GetParserApp<DefaultParser>("parsersettings.json");